Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 Rosemary enjoying a glass of French wine

 Overall, there was not much negative we could find about the Montmartre food tour.
-The food tour promised a Montmartre like a local experience and it delivered.
+The food tour promised a Montmartre like a local, and it delivered.
 That said, there are a few things worth noting.

-• The first few stops were sweet and sugary food stops.
-And, while absolutely exquisite, I found it to be too much sugar in the morning.
-Make sure to have a bottle of water with you to clean the palate in between bites.
+• Sweet food stops to start: While absolutely exquisite, the first few stops were sweet and sugar-heavy.
+Personally, I found it to be too much sweet in the morning.
+Make sure to have a bottle of water with you to clean the palate between bites.

-• The last stop on the walking food tour was at a local Montmartre restaurant.
+• Pair food and wine: The last stop on the walking food tour was at a local Montmartre restaurant.
 We sampled a seasonal and copious French quiche.
-It would have been nice to pair the dish with wine rather than have the wine separately on the food tour.
+It would have been nice to enjoy the dish with wine rather than have the wine separately on the food tour.

-• Montmartre is perched on a small hill making it quite a hilly area.
+• Dress for comfort: Montmartre is perched on a small hill, making it quite a hilly area.
 There are also plenty of staircases to climb up and down.
-While not a negative, we offer the recommendation to wear comfortable shoes to easily walk along the cobblestone streets.
+While not a negative, we recommend wearing comfortable shoes to walk along the cobblestone streets easily.

 How To Book Your Montmartre Food Tour